gtriggiano/envoy-authorization-service/docs/configuration/index.md

 logging:
   level: info  # debug, info, warn, error.
 Optional, defaults to info

-# Policy expression combining authorization controllers (Optional.
+# Policy expression combining match controllers (Optional.
 If absent all requests will be allowed)
 authorizationPolicy: "controller1 && (controller2 || !controller3)"

 # Optional: bypass policy for testing.
 Logs what would have been blocked but allows everything